 Can a vehicle tracker be used in a disciplinary manner?

-Knowledge of relevant laws is necesary to understand if a vehicle tracker can be used in a disciplinary manner or for disciplinary purposes.
+Knowledge of relevant UK vehicle tracking laws are necessary to understand if a vehicle tracker can be used in a disciplinary manner or for disciplinary purposes.
 When you ask yourself “can a vehicle tracker be used in a disciplinary?”, you have to keep in mind the following:

 - Track the business, not the individual.
 The data collected from trackers must only be used to improve business performance, such as aid in business decisions, data support, and route optimisation.
 Subsequently, a vehicle trackers purpose should not be for keeping tabs on employees’ driving outside of working hours.